-At school I got into maths and physics, fascinated by number, vibration and fundamental science.
+At school my main interest was maths and physics, I was fascinated by numbers, equations and fundamental science.

-At home I was getting into computers, turntables and electronic music, I was born the same year as the home computer became available; bleeps, bloops and glitches are the soundtrack to my life.
+At home I was getting into computers, turntables and electronic music, I was born the same year as the home computer, I'm a generation X/Y crossover kid, an early digital native; bleeps, bloops and glitches are the soundtrack to my life.

 I took the education as far as I could go, leaving school in 1996 and getting an MSci (Master of Science) from the University of St Andrews and a PhD (Doctor of Philosophy) from the University of Surrey, while deejaying, producing and geeking out on computers at every available opportunity.

 After graduating, the prospect of a lifetime spent in the dusty halls of academia working on obscure scientific problems that few can comprehend was tempting, nevertheless I went for the money and got into IT consultancy.

 Corporate office life drove me kinda mad but turned out to be the catalyst to realising my true purpose, forcing the life lessons I needed in order to claim my independence, go self employed and start making music every day.

 I took the leap in April of 2010, and for the last 10 years I have been flying out to random far off places every couple of weeks to play music to hundreds or thousands of people.